mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-last-returned-with.md

 est

-Alright, my friend.
+My friend.
 Let’s talk about _one of those matcher methods_ you bust out when you're dealing with mock functions, aka the unsung heroes of your tests.
 Specifically, we're looking at `toHaveLastReturnedWith`, which is kinda like saying, _"Hey, I need to make sure that the **last** time this mock function was called, it returned exactly this value."_

 ## When Would You Use It?